 I yearned for the exoneration of Fannie Mae and Freddie Mac, but my voice, amongst many others, apparently has fallen by the wayside.
 I concede that stockholder concerns should, in this case, play second fiddle to the task of fueling America’s mortgage engine, but I still see this as a governmental maneuver to guise lethargy […]

 The trend is to leave all fingers pointed to Fannie Mae and Freddie Mac, the two government sponsored companies who repurchase and are in control of nearly 90% of the mortgages in our country.
 In essence, they are the driving forces behind mortgage lending in this county.
 However, to blame mortgage repurchasers is a very superficial approach, and shows a very superficial understanding of the economic factors influencing lending and banking.
-Here’s the true story, and this tale starts in September, 2001, focusing on the actions of the less-than-capitalist aspect of our supposedly capitalist economy.
+Here’s the true story of the market collapse.
+The tale starts in September, 2001, focusing on the actions of the less-than-capitalist aspect of our supposedly capitalist economy.

 Online Property Management Software isn’t new, but it could be revolutionary; however, the revolution seemingly has a limited ability to revolve.
 Here’s what I mean: something has truncated online property management software’s ability to assimilate all parties to a rental agreement in the cloud, but who’s been left out?
 The answer is…Tenants!
 Sure, most software provide a cutting edge way to observe and access information regarding your company’s properties under management, regardless of your geographic obstacles, but most only provide a limited conduit of activity for tenants – those most pertinent to rent and its associated processes.
 All you software providers who’ve only accommodated for property managers: keep on dancin’ ‘till you learn how to tango, ‘cause it takes two.
 Tenants, put on your boogie shoes, ‘cause you’re the missing piece to this fiesta.
 Let’s party.

-An often pondered, yet rarely considered device that may or may not be a good idea – Renters Insurance is surely a phenomena once uttered in your presence.
+An often pondered, yet rarely considered device that may or may not be a good idea – Renter’s Insurance is surely a phenomena once uttered in your presence.
 All too often, it is regarded as if applicable to all or none, with no middle ground.
 “Renters insurance is a good idea”… or “renters insurance is a rip off;” heard either one??
 Thought so.
 Oh, how generalities plague market demand.
-Anyhow, RentPost will take an unusual approach, showing how to determine if renters insurance is a good or bad idea for YOU….specifically.
+Anyhow, RentPost will take an unusual approach, showing how to determine whether renters insurance can be a helpful solution or just a bad idea for YOU….specifically.